GilMich/TaskManagementApp/README.md

 - JWT (JSON Web Token) is used for securing the API.
 Ensure to pass the token in the `Authorization` header when making API requests.

 ---

-## License

-This project is licensed under the MIT License.

----

-This README provides clear instructions on how to set up the backend and frontend locally.
-Let me know if you need any further modifications!